-Our Championship attendances were up in 2016 on the previous year from 142, 691 to 172, 693 but this was largely due to the fact that both Senior Football Championship semifinals necessitated replays.
+Our Championship attendances were up in 2016 on the previous year was largely due to the fact that both Senior Football Championship semifinals necessitated replays.
 While accepting that these are challenging and uncertain times economically, our games remain attractive and at this stage it is important to acknowledge and thank all our patrons and supporters who continue to turn out in all-weather to attend our games.